bartificer/programming-by-stealth/docs/pbs32.md

 </label>
 ```

-Note that the groupings are purely for presentation, the group labels can’t be selected because they are not actually options within the menu.
+Note that the groupings are purely for presentation.
+The group labels can’t be selected because they are not actually options within the menu.

-HTML selects don’t have to be rendered as a dropdown menu, they can also be rendered as a scrollable list.
+HTML selects don’t have to be rendered as a dropdown menu.
+They can also be rendered as a scrollable list.
 You can switch between modes using the `size` attribute.
-If the size is 1, you have a dropdown, if the size is greater than 1, you have a scrollable list.
+If the size is 1, you have a dropdown.
+If the size is greater than 1, you have a scrollable list.
 The HTML 5 spec does not say sizes between 1 and 4 are not allowed, but some browsers (Safari for example) will never render a scrollable menu with a size smaller than 4, regardless of what value you give the `size` attribute.
-If you set it to 1 you get a drop down, if you set it to 2 you get a four-row tall scrollable list, same if you set it to 3, and obviously the same if you set it to 4.
+If you set it to 1 you get a drop down; if you set it to 2 you get a four-row tall scrollable list; same if you set it to 3; and obviously the same if you set it to 4.
 For numbers above 4 Safari starts to behave as expected, expanding the scrollable list to the requested size.

-Finally, selects can allow multiple values be selected at the same time by setting the attribute `multiple="multiple"` on the `<select>` tag.
+Finally, selects can allow multiple values to be selected at the same time by setting the attribute `multiple="multiple"` on the `<select>` tag.
 Allowing multiple selections results in the select always being rendered as a scrollable list rather than a dropdown.
 To select multiple elements you have to use the same key combinations you would use to select multiple files in your OS’s file manager, so cmd+click on a Mac.
 When multiple options are selected, the form data will contain multiple name-value pairs for the select – the name of the select paired with each selected value.

-Personally, I find scrollable lists ugly and multiple selection difficult for users to figure out, so I avoid using either the `size` or `multiple` attributes.
+Personally, I find scrollable lists ugly and multiple selection difficult for users to figure out.
+So I avoid using either the `size` or `multiple` attributes.
 If I need users to select multiple values, I prefer to give them a collection of checkboxes click on instead.

 The file `pbs32b.html` in this instalment’s ZIP file contains a sample form with examples of both uses of the `<select>` tag, and a button to show the resulting name-value pairs.
 Both approaches to labelling are also demonstrated: